oTree-org/oTree/README.md

 oTree comes pre-loaded with [KaTeX](http://khan.github.io/KaTeX/); you can insert LaTeX equations like this: `<span class="latex">1 + i = (1 + r)(1 + \pi)</span>`

 ##Smartphones and tablets
 Since oTree uses Bootstrap for its user interface, your oTree app should work on all major browsers (Chrome/Internet Explorer/Firefox/Safari).
 When participants visit on a smartphone or tablet (e.g. iOS/Android/etc.), they should see an appropriately scaled down "mobile friendly" version of the site.
-This will generally not require any effort on your part since Bootstrap does it automatically, but if you plan to deploy your app to participants on mobile devices, you should test it out on a mobile device during development, since some HTML code doesn't look good on mobile devices.
+This will generally not require much effort on your part since Bootstrap does it automatically, but if you plan to deploy your app to participants on mobile devices, you should test it out on a mobile device during development, since some HTML code doesn't look good on mobile devices.

 ## Groups

 ### Grouping and randomization